addisonbeck/dotfiles/README.md

 ## Overview

 I try and build as much remotely as I can.
-The scripts here can configure OSX clients to do some tasks and Ubuntu servers to do others.
+The scripts here can configure OSX clients to do some tasks, Ubuntu servers to do others, and Arch to do a bit of both.
 The tools I use the most are:

 1. [Bitwarden](https://bitwarden.com) for managing secrets
 1. [Yubikeys](https://www.yubico.com) for identifying myself